et1812cda48/html_pages/README.md

-# Html pages in the repository intended to beholding them
+# Each html page contain an animation in the repository.
+if you want to watch an animation you should download a html file with animation to your device and open it in your browser.